xwmx/bindle/Readme.md

 `configure` is intended for scripts that run perform system configuration operations, like setting OS X preferences.

-To run a configure script, use the `dots configure` command.
+To run a configure script, use the `bindle configure` command.
 For example:

-    dots configure osx.sh
+    bindle configure osx.sh

 You can also run all of the configure scripts by using the `--all` flag:

-    dots configure --all
+    bindle configure --all

-For more information, see `dots help configure`
+For more information, see `bindle help configure`

 ###### Example

-An example `dots`-managed configure directory with scripts:
+An example `bindle`-managed configure directory with scripts:

 [alphabetum/dotfiles/script/configure
 ](https://github.com/alphabetum/dotfiles/tree/master/script/configure)